mkurmarc/mkurmarc/README.md

 - PostgreSQL, MySQL, SQL Server

 ## About Me
-- My current project is building a CRM for a medical facility
 - Bachelors in Computer Science
 - Fun fact: Before pursuing my CS degree, I started and operated a hybrid business, brick & mortar and online, which helped families in need by furnishing their homes